 Still, we’d have ported a couple of usability tweaks that similar games have been employing.
 A B ‘back button’ would have been a godsend when moving from room to room, but we suspect it was removed as ‘back’ is a complicated concept with such a non-linear game.
 Equally, there seems to be some click-area quirks, as we tried to interact with something and got a head-shake.

-You can buy True Fear: Tormented Souls Part 2 from the Xbox Store
+You can buy True Fear: Forsaken Souls Part 2 from the Xbox Store